The people behind the songs

 Life-work is a musical project founded by Dutch songwriter Han Epskamp, the name coming from songwriting being his life's work and also stating that the topics of the songs deal with life in general.
 When producer Tim Ellis asked him late 2009 if he could use some help on the production of his songs it resulted in the first recording, the ballad 'Wonder where you are' with soprano Karen Orchin.
 Han liked her voice so much that she recorded a second song: 'My heart', which was remixed by Pete Hammond and got to number 4 in the Euro-HiNRG Top 50 club chart in October 2010.
 Afterwards 'Wonder where you are' was also remixed by Pete Hammond in a dance version and got to number 2 in theEuro-HiNRG Top 50 club chart in February 2011.
 'You won't see my tears' then was especially written for Karen's voice.
 Han wrote already in primary school at the age of 10 and kept on writing till now, but only on a more professional level for the last 12 years.
 He got known in Holland through a contest for young composers who had to make a melody on an existing poem.
 He got through to the finals in 2002.
 In 2003 his song 'Holiday' by the group LIGHT got 3rd in a Songcontest of the Dutch TV-show 'Man bijt Hond'.
 In 2004 he reunited the group Mai Tai for singing his song 'Bring back the music' which was selected for the Dutch preselection of the Eurovision Songcontest.
 The song didn't win but got released on CD in a mix by Pumpin'Dolls.
 Mai Tai recorded a second song in 2005 called 'Don't forget to live', mixed by Almighty Productions.
 In that year also the album 'Don't move' was released by countrystar and friend SHANNAH.
 For this album Han wrote the ballad 'At my place'.
 His song 'Out of Sight', an uptempo dance song, became winner in the Song of the Year competition June 2009 in the dance section.

-Life-work is privileged to work with Pete, who has done 4 remixes so far for this project.
+Life-work is privileged to work with Pete, who has done remixes for the first 6 singles.
 Pete 'Mixmaster' Hammond is an icon in the British pop industry.
 He has an impressive list of hit productions on his name, not only as a remixer and producer for Stock, Aitken and Waterman, but also as a sound engineer, writer and musician.
 After PWL he produced and mixed records for many artists including hits for "Take That", the at the time new Japanese band T.R.F.
 Pete has been credited on 140 UK hits singles (11 of which were No. 1 and 55 were TOP 10) and countless albums between 1978 and 1995.
 In late 2002 he started writing & producing with Bruce Elliott-Smith, by 2003 they had notched up several successes including the massive club hit "Love me right" by Angel City (Ministry of Sound) and a UK number 7 co-write for Dannie Minogue.
 In early 2004 he joined Angel Management.
 He set up a new studio in Purley where Bruce and Pete were very busy writing & producing for several signed projects!
 In January 2008 his partnership with Bruce Elliot-Smith ended, although he still does the occasional project with him.
 Since remixing Alphabeat's "Boyfriend he has been asked to do 80's style remixes for a number of high profile acts.
 Pete has worked with Kylie, Rick Astley, Lonnie Gordon, Debbie Harry, Bananarama, Gloria Estefan, Donna Summer, ABC, Sinitta, Boney M & many more. http://www.petemixmasterhammond.com/

 Coming from N Ireland and a family of singers, Karen made her debut aged 2 at Butlins when her performance of Zippidy Do Dah set her on a track that has taken her through singing in pubs and clubs, numerous musical theatre roles and into the world of opera.